-Invitational Travel Orders (ITOs)
+Invitational Travel Authorizations (ITAs)

-Invitation Travel Orders (ITOs) Overview
+Invitation Travel Authorizations (ITAs) Overview

 There are occasions when the Coast Guard will authorize the reimbursement of travel expenses to a non-governmental individual.
-ITOs may only be issued to individuals who are not employed by Government or are employed intermittently in Government as consultants or experts (under 5 U.S.C.
+ITAs may only be issued to individuals who are not employed by Government or are employed intermittently in Government as consultants or experts (under 5 U.S.C.
 5703) (NOTE: This does not include a contractors' employee traveling in the performance of the contract, individuals who serve without pay or are paid $1 per year when acting in a capacity that is directly related to, or in connection with official government activities; or volunteers who are covered by 10 U.S.C.
 1588.)

 This Overview addresses how to prepare the traveler for making their transportation arrangements, receive advances, and file a travel claim.
 It is not comprehensive in content.
-The full regulations governing ITOs and entitlements are covered in the following directives:
+The full regulations governing ITAs and entitlements are covered in the following directives:

-Note: Evacuation orders are not ITOs.
+Note: Evacuation orders are not ITAs.